save-v/B-O-landing/README.md

 npm install

-Run the project locally:
+• Run the project locally:

-• Start the project by running the following command:
+Start the project by running the following command:

 npm start

-• Open your browser and go to http://localhost:3000 to see the landing page in action.